-You must be successful in the assessment test for the current year before being considered for an offer as a mature applicant.
+Applicants must be successful in the assessment test to be considered for an offer as a mature applicant.
 However, success in the test does not guarantee an offer of a place.

 The assessment test is year specific and results may not be carried forward to a future year (unless a deferred entry has been granted by a HEI).